JoshDreben/CSE110-LAB1/README.md

 # CSE110-LAB1 - Josh's User Page

-## My favorite programming is python because of it's ease of use, readability, and development speed that it provides
+## My favorite programming language is python because of it's ease of use, readability, and development speed that it provides